Welcome to today's edition of the Rush 24-7 podcast.

 That's just the way I interpreted it.

-I'm not changing anything, I'm just not gonna enforce something.
+I'm just not going to enforce something.

 By the way, speaking of tweets, Dingy Harry said on a tweet yesterday.

-And here's what Dingy Harry, Harry Reid, Senate leader, Democrat leader said, Rush Limbaugh says Republicans should do nothing that helps fix the health care law.
+And here's what Dingy Harry, Harry Reid, Senate leader, Democrat leader, said: Rush Limbaugh says Republicans should do nothing that helps fix the health care law.

 I hope Republicans don't follow his advice.

-That reminds me of Obama, first two weeks in office, gathering all these conservative columnists congressional leadership, saying, you know, you gotta stop listening to Rush Limbaugh.
+First two weeks in office, gathering all these conservative columnists, congressional leadership, saying, you know, you got to stop listening to Rush Limbaugh.

 That's just not how things get done here.